johnedquinn/portfolio-website/README.md

 Welcome !

 This is a fun website that shows a bit who I am.
 It's been a while since I've worked on this project, but I'm working on making it more fun.
-As part of this recent effort, I'm migrating the website from AWS Amplify to using CodePipeline to deploy the app using AWS ECS.
-It's a work-in-progress, so stay tuned.

-## Project Goals

-The goal of this project is to better myself in regards to Docker and CodePipeline.
+Recently, due to the high cost of cloud, I've transitioned from using AWS CDK, CodeBuild, CodeDeploy, ECS, etc to using GitHub Actions to push to AWS ECR and ECS.

 ## Requirements